goku2130/ReinforcemementTechniques/README.md

-# ReinforcemementTechniques
+# Reinforcemement Techniques

-DQN using gym environment
+Different existing techniques of reinforcement learning are implemented using gym framework.

+1. DQN with experience replay